← Back to all articles

 For speed work and tempo runs, proper pre-run fueling matters more.
 High-intensity sessions burn through glycogen faster despite being shorter in duration, so you want full stores going in.

 For long runs (90+ minutes), fueling starts the day before.
-Eat well the evening prior, have a solid pre-run meal 2-3 hours before, and plan your during-run fueling with gels, chews, or sports drinks.
+Eat well the evening prior, have a solid pre-run meal 2-3 hours before, and plan your during-run fueling with gels, chews, or real-food options.

 For race day, stick to what you've tested in training.
 A familiar, carb-rich meal 3-4 hours before the start, a small carb-focused snack 30-60 minutes before, and nothing new.